tkhq/ruby-sdk/README.md

 bundle install turnkey_client
 ```

-Then `require` it in Ruby files and use it:
+Then `require` it in Ruby files to use it:

 ```rb
 require "turnkey_client"